aserman01/Music-Platform-Database/README.md

 # Music-Platform-Database

-This repository contains code for a Spotify-like application called DataBabe's Spotify.
-The application allows users to log in, browse tracks and albums, view user profiles and history, and perform various actions such as liking playlists and creating new playlists.
+This is a Python-based Spotify-like Online Music Platform application that utilizes a SQLite database to manage user accounts, tracks, albums, playlists, and user activity history.
+It provides features for both regular users and artists.

-Prerequisites
+## Prerequisites

-    Python 3.x
+- Python 3.x
-    PySimpleGUI
+- PySimpleGUI library
-    SQLite3
+- SQLite3

-Getting Started
+## Installation

-    Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-    Install the required dependencies using the following command:
+2. Install the required dependencies using the following command:
+'''
 pip install PySimpleGUI
+'''

-    Make sure you have SQLite3 installed on your machine.
+3. Make sure you have SQLite3 installed on your machine.
 If not, you can download it from the official SQLite website (https://www.sqlite.org/download.html) and follow the installation instructions.
-    Run the Project.db script to create the SQLite database.
+4. Run the **'Project.db'** script to create the SQLite database.
-    Run the main.py script to start the application.
+5. Run the **'Online_Music_Platform.py'** script to start the application.

-Features
+## Features

-    User login: Users can log in to the application using their username and password.
+- User Authentication: Users can log in with their username and password.
-    Main menu: After logging in, users are presented with a main menu where they can choose different options such as browsing tracks, albums, and user profiles, viewing history, and logging out.
+- User Menu: Provides options for accessing tracks, albums, user profile, activity history, and logging out.
+- Artist Menu: Additional menu options specific to artists, such as track statistics and managing their own tracks.
-    Track browsing: Users can browse tracks by filtering them based on artists and genres.
-They can also add tracks to their playlists.
+- Tracks: Allows users to browse and filter tracks by artist and genre, add tracks to playlists, and play tracks.
-    Album browsing: Users can browse albums and view the tracks in each album.
+- Albums: Displays a list of albums and their associated tracks.
-    User profiles: Users can view their own profile, including their followers, playlists, and liked playlists.
-They can also follow other users and view their profiles.
+- User Profile: Shows user information, followers, following, playlists, and liked playlists.
+Users can also follow/unfollow other users and explore their profiles.
-    History: Users can view their listening history, which includes the tracks they have played and the timestamp of each play.
+- User History: Displays the user's activity history, including recently played tracks.
-    Statistics: Artists can view their track statistics for the last 30 days, including the number of plays for each track.
+- Statistics: Shows track statistics for the last 30 days, including the number of plays.
-    Create playlists: Users can create new playlists and add tracks to their playlists.
+- Create New Playlist: Allows users to create a new playlist with a name and privacy setting (visible or private).
+- Show Content of Playlist: Displays the tracks within a selected playlist.
+- Create New Album: Enables artists to create a new album by selecting existing tracks.
-    Update track information: Artists can update track information such as track name, genre, length, and release date.
+- Update Track: Allows artists to update track information, such as name, genre, length, and release date.

-Screenshots

-Login
-Main Menu
-Track Browsing
-Album Browsing
-User Profile
-History
-Statistics
-Create Playlist
-Update Track Information
+- Like Playlist: Enables users to like a playlist.

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

-License
+## License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).